 Do you have questions?
-Call me at 212-227-4000.
-I can help.
-I can guide you through the legal maze so you don’t forfeit your rights and fall victim first to an accident and then to New York City’s deceptive website.
-And, as always, be safe. #personalinjury #personalinjurylawyer #nycpersonalinjurylawyer #nycwebsite #nycpersonalinjurylaw #lawsuit
+Call us at 212-227-4000.
+We can guide you through the legal maze so you don’t forfeit your rights and fall victim first to an accident and then to New York City’s deceptive websites.
+And, as always, be safe.

 Initial consultations are free, and we work on a contingency fee basis, which means, if you do not receive compensation for your injuries, we get no fee.